conduitio-labs/conduit-connector-nats-pubsub/README.md

 ### Receiving messages

 The connector listening on a subject receives messages published on that subject.
-If the connector is not actively listening on the subject, the message is not received.
+If the connector is stopped and restarted after a while, it will not get the messages which were published meanwhile.

 The connector can use the [wildcard](https://docs.nats.io/nats-concepts/subjects#wildcards) tokens such as `*` and `>` to match a single token or to match the tail of a subject.

 ### Position handling